What Is Friendship? Benefits Of Emotional Support On Mental Health

 Strong emotional support

-Friends can be a source of strong emotional support.
+Friends can be a source of strong emotional support and encouragement.
 When two friends support one another, their friendship may grow stronger.
 Being a source of support can build trust and may be a way of showing dependability and consistency.
 Close friends may discuss challenges that they are going through and may be able to provide each other with support and strategies for moving forward in the face of adversity.

 Vulnerability